deepset-ai/haystack/README.rst

 Core Features
 ==========
 - **Most powerful models**: Utilize all the latest transformer based models (BERT, ALBERT roBERTa ...)
-- **Modular**: Avoid technical debt.
+- **Modular & future-proof**: Avoid technical debt.
 With haystack you can easily switch to newer models once they get published.
 - **Developer friendly**: Easy to debug, extend and modify
 - **Scalable**: Switch from dev to production within minutes.